antonw-88/GICSP/industrial-protocols/ModBus.md

 - No authentication.
 - No authorization.
 - No confidentiality.
-- Only basic error detection against unintentional effects.
+- Only basic CRC error detection against unintentional effects.
 No cryptographic integrity checking.
 - No replay protection.

 In summary: if an attacker reaches into a Modbus network segment, it will have full visibility and extensive ability to affect the process.